Levolux provided innovative architectural screening solutions at this iconic London institute.

 Beneath the shells of Infiniti fins that cloak the building’s roof, Levolux’s Ligniti Ventilation Louvres provide protective enclosures around key items of plant and equipment.
 Ligniti HP75 and HP50 louvre systems were installed to provide the airflow and weather resistance required for such items of roof plant and equipment.

-The Infiniti aluminium fins were finished with an anodised coating, whilst the Ligniti ventilation louvres were polyester powder coated in a contrasting dark grey colour.
+The Infiniti aluminium fins at the Francis Crick Institute were finished with an anodised coating, whilst the Ligniti ventilation louvres were polyester powder coated in a contrasting dark grey colour.

 Architects: HOK with PRP Architecture